-The University of Iowa Technology Institute (ITI) was selected in 2019 to conduct neutral, third-party validation of the research behind the new Army Combat Fitness Test, which is the U.S. Army's primary physical fitness test.
-Learn more about our work.
+The University of Iowa Technology Institute (ITI) and its Virtual Soldier Research group were selected in 2019 to conduct neutral, third-party validation of the research behind the new Army Combat Fitness Test, which is the U.S. Army's primary physical fitness test.

 What is the ACFT?